 Indy’s Leading Changemakers: A Conversation With Caitlin Hannon, Executive Director Of Enroll Indy

-Alumna Caitlin Hannon (Indianapolis '10) talks about Enroll Indy—a streamlined enrollment system for students and families to learn about and apply to Indianapolis schools of choice—and about how she became personally invested in expanding equitable opportunity for all children. #OneDayINdy
+Alumna Caitlin Hannon (Indianapolis '10) talks about Enroll Indy—a streamlined enrollment system for students and families—and about how she became personally invested in expanding equitable opportunity for all children. #OneDayINdy

 September 18, 2018